 Which area of your life is a priority for you right now?

 You cannot prioritize everything because you won’t do anything well.
-You simply can’t multitask your focus or your time.
-You can try to, but you’ll crash and burn or be crushed by overwhelming like how I’ve been feeling.
+It’s impossible to multitask your focus or your time.
+Sure, you can try to, but you’ll crash and burn or be crushed by overwhelming like how I’ve been feeling.

 Also, rank your other priorities that you will focus on after you’ve settled or accomplished this one.

 Personally, I cannot build my blog, crush it at social media, run my side-business helping other -preneurs, clean my house, run a photography business, have a social life, have a dating life (that’s in itself is a job) and look good.